Audience monetization

 Marketplace audience types

-A data marketplace makes audiences available to buyers as custom audiences or syndicated audiences
+A data marketplace makes audiences available to buyers as custom audiences or syndicated audiences.
+You must also set a global opt-out segment to ensure that audiences only include customers who have consented to use of their data for advertising purposes.

 Custom audiences